The rotator cuff muscles are quite prone to tear under the subacromial space due to-

 The rotator cuff muscles can get injured under the subacromial space because of several causes ranging from weakness and or imbalance of shoulder muscles, fatigue, postural faults, repeated overhead activity etc. These strained rotator cuff muscles are prone to tear when they are repeatedly used under pathological condition.

-Partial rotator cuff tear may present with mild shoulder pain, clicking during shoulder elevation and mild shoulder weakness lifting the hand above shoulder height or reaching behind the back.
+Partial rotator cuff tears may present with mild shoulder pain, clicking during shoulder elevation and mild shoulder weakness lifting the hand above shoulder height or reaching behind the back.

 Full thickness rotator cuff tear will normally present with severe shoulder pain and an inability to lift the hand above shoulder height.